Overseas Highway, Florida Keys, USA

 Driving to Florida Keys, USA

 The road is straight forward and you really can’t get lost.
 If you drive from Fort Lauderdale, you will pass Hollywood and then Miami.
-If you have set out really early, why not enjoy a beach front breakfast before you continue?
+If you have set out really early, why not enjoy a beachfront breakfast before you continue?

 Once you are on your way again, you will pass the Montgomery Botanical Centre and Cinco De Mayo Park before you reach Manatee Bay.
-If you are travelling with children and they seem to need a run around, make sure you do so now because you will probably be anxious to slip into your swimsuit, hit the beach and enjoy some much needed rest and relaxation.
+If you are traveling with children and they seem to need a run around, make sure you do so now because you will probably be anxious to slip into your swimsuit, hit the beach and enjoy some much needed rest and relaxation.